pjhampton/vimrc/README.md

 	sh ~/.vim_runtime/install_awesome_vimrc.sh

 I also recommend using [Source Code Pro font from Adobe](http://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1960) (it's free and awesome font for writing and programming).
 The Awesome vimrc is already setup to try to use it

-## How to install the Basic version?
-The basic version is basically just one file and no plugins.
-You can check out [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim).

-This is useful to install on remote servers where you don't need many plugins and you don't do many edits.

-	git clone git://github.com/amix/vimrc.git ~/.vim_runtime
-	sh ~/.vim_runtime/install_basic_vimrc.sh

-## How to install on Windows?

-Use [msysgit](http://msysgit.github.com/) to checkout the repository and run the installation instructions above.
-No special instructions needed ;-)

-## How to update to latest version?

-Simply just do a git rebase!

-    cd ~/.vim_runtime
-    git pull --rebase

 ## Some screenshots